refinedev/refine/documentation/blog/2024-01-26-docker-vs-kubernetes.md

 ---
 title: Kubernetes vs Docker - A Detailed Comparison
-description: We'll compare both in terms of features, pros, and cons and in which scenario you should prefer one over another.
+description: Explore an in-depth comparison between Docker and Kubernetes, focusing on their unique features, advantages, and ideal use scenarios.
 slug: kubernetes-vs-docker
 authors: muhammad_khabbab
 tags: [docker, dev-tools, kubernetes]